 MUFG holds regular committee meetings to identify ESG issues affecting corporate management, and report and discuss how the Group is responding to them.

-In fiscal 2021, the committee meeting was held in January 2022 and deliberated on the business environment surrounding MUFG and reviewed priority issues.
+In fiscal 2022, the committee meeting was held in January 2023 and deliberated on the business environment surrounding MUFG and reviewed the status of responses to priority issues.
 Details of the deliberations are as follows.